A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

 Make sure to request a written quote as well, where everything is itemised.
 This will allow you to manage the financial expectations for your EV home charger installation.

-Step 5 – Assess electrical readiness
+Step 5 – Assess your home’s electrical readiness for EV home charger installation

 EV charger installations add a significant load to a property’s electrical system.
 For utmost safety, you must have an electrician double-check your home’s ability to cater to an EV charger.
+This ensures your EV home charger installation won’t overload your existing supply.

 Commonly, houses run on a single-phase supply, meaning all electrical appliances flow through a single line.
 This is enough for a 7kW EV charger.
 However, higher kW home chargers would need a three-phase supply, the upgrade to which can be a bit complex and expensive.